rcy1314/nand/README.md

 ## About

-'HIWI' an acroynm for 'How I Want It.'
+'HIWI' is an acroynm for 'How I Want It.'

 ## HOWTO

-Add a feed to the menu array, point and click command and menu, or type command and return for menu.
+Add a feed to the menu array, point and click.

 ## Credit

 >Jcubic

 >Heroku

->Bing